dkiesow/Keynote-rTweet/README.md

-# Keynote Tweet
+# Keynote rTweet
+v 1.0 by Damon Kiesow @diesow
+Supports use of rtweet by @kearneymw and threaded tweets

-v.
-2.7.1 by Alan Levine http://cogdog.info/ or http://cogdogblog.com/
+Based entirely on Keynote tweet v.
+2.7.1 by Alan Levine http://cogdog.info/ or http://cogdogblog.com/ His notes and background on the project are below

 -----
 *If this kind of stuff has any value to you, please consider supporting me so I can do more!*